 The best of her pastas are spontaneous and comforting.
 Toothsome anneloni rings tossed in a generous jumble of wilted mustard greens and house-made spicy lamb sausage, piquant with Calabrese peppers, are finished with a touch of cream and crisp toasted bread crumbs.
 Her kitchen-sink mac and cheese, perfumed with fennel pollen and thyme, is a soothing dish, its cannolichie curls gooey with sharp and pungent scraps from the restaurant's cheese plate (a mix of fontina, ragusano and piave, among others).

 Only the lasagna al forno, baked to order in individual crocks, fails to reach its potential---rich and creamy, but bland and mushy, too.
 The short list of main-course proteins, meanwhile, reads like an addendum.
-Pasta is really the best thing going here, but if you're craving wholesome fish or fowl, you could do worse than Jenkins's juicy roasted chicken, simply served with mashed potatoes and bitter greens, or her spare, meaty parchment-wrapped hake, steam-cooked with potatoes, carrots and lemony celery.
+Pasta is really the best thing on the constantly changing menu, but if you're craving wholesome fish or fowl, you could do worse than Jenkins's juicy roasted chicken, simply served with mashed potatoes and bitter greens, or her spare, meaty parchment-wrapped hake, steam-cooked with potatoes, carrots and lemony celery.

 Desserts, including a dense chocolate cake filled with high-end French walnuts, are homey enough to keep a smile on your face.
 Which is, in the end, what Porsena is all about.
 Star-chef stalkers may yearn for more, but regulars now have a dependable canteen that any 'hood would be lucky to call its own.